SankethElalli/Fun-Facts/README.md

 - Clean and intuitive user interface
 - Mobile-friendly layout
 - No dependencies required
+- AI-assisted content generation

+## AI Integration

+This project was developed with the assistance of AI tools:
+- Content generation and fact validation using [Pieces Copilot](https://pieces.app)
+- Code structure and implementation guidance from AI assistance
+- Prompt engineering for generating accurate and engaging personal facts
+- Hallucination detection and content verification systems

 ## Demo

 You can view a live demo of the app here: `[Your GitHub Pages URL]`

+## Acknowledgments

+- Built using [Pieces Copilot](https://pieces.app) for code generation
+- AI assistance for development guidance and content generation
+- Inspired by modern web design principles
+- Share functionality powered by the [Web Share API](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/share)
+- Special thanks to AI assistance for helping with code structure, documentation, and best practices

 ## Prerequisites